 How do we hope to use it in the future?

-Whether you need to hire a HubSpot specialist or not depends on your answers to these questions — as well as your budget and team structure.
+Whether you need to hire a HubSpot admin or not depends on your answers to these questions — as well as your budget and team structure.

 Let’s break down how you can make the best decision for your company.

-You may need to hire a HubSpot specialist if…
+You may need to hire a HubSpot admin if…

 1. You’ve had recent turnover and need someone to jump in and handle HubSpot right away